 Students who believe there has been an error in reporting a grade, or who have a question or complaint about a grade, should first contact the instructor.
-Should it be necessary to carry the inquiry further, the department or division chair and then the Associate Dean of the College, should be consulted.
+Should it be necessary to carry the inquiry further, the Department or Division Chair and then the Associate Dean of the College, should be consulted.

-- 2.4.1.7 Student Evaluations of Teaching.
+2.4.1.7 Student Evaluations of Teaching.The following college policies govern student ratings of instruction.

-The following college policies govern student ratings of instruction. - 2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
+- 2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
 The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pretenure, tenure, post-tenure and performance reviews.
 Appraisals of faculty teaching performance are, of course, not based solely on what can be learned from the SRI.
-Indeed, multiple evidences of quality classroom work are used during these reviews.

-- 2.4.1.7.2 The IDEA form was adopted for faculty use in October, 2010.
+Indeed, multiple evidences of quality classroom work are used during these reviews. - 2.4.1.7.2 The IDEA form was adopted for faculty use in October, 2010.
 Institutional norms were to be established in 2010-2011.
 The College's Institutional Researcher collects the IDEA Center forms after they have been administered and submits them to the IDEA Center for compilation and analysis.
-The Institutional Researcher returns a copy of the report and the original forms to each individual faculty member. - 2.4.1.7.2.1 The Augustana faculty considers the original completed forms to be owned by each individual faculty member.
-But the raw and summary data are the property of the College.
-The College maintains the quantitative database and provides quantitative summaries to each instructor and department chair for each course evaluated. - 2.4.1.7.2.2 The use of the IDEA forms by the individual instructor is governed by the following guidelines: 2.4.1.7.4.2.2.1 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students. - 2.4.1.7.3 The decision by a faculty member not to submit student-commented SRI response forms will not be a factor in the review process.
+The Institutional Researcher returns a copy of the report to each individual faculty member. - 2.4.1.7.2.1 The raw and summary data are the property of the College.
+The College maintains the quantitative database and provides quantitative summaries to each instructor and Department Chair for each course evaluated. - 2.4.1.7.2.2 Probationary faculty, Tenured Associate Professors, Full Professors, and all non-tenure track faculty must administer the form in each class section with 8 or more students. - 2.4.1.7.3 The decision by a faculty member not to submit studentcommented SRI response forms will not be a factor in the review process.

-2.4.1.8 Academic Integrity

-Augustana College has adopted an Honor Code to govern issues of academic integrity.
-Procedures for responding to instances of cheating, plagiarism and other violations of academic integrity are available from the Honor Council and the Associate Dean of the College.
+- 2.4.1.8 Academic Integrity Augustana College has adopted an Honor Code to govern issues of academic integrity.
+Procedures for responding to instances of cheating, plagiarism and other violations of academic integrity are available from the Honor Council and the Associate Dean of the College. - 2.4.2 Research

-2.4.2 Research

-Research interests of the faculty are encouraged by the College and are appropriate matters for consideration for merit, tenure and promotion.
+Faculty research is encouraged by the College and is appropriate for consideration for tenure and promotion.
 The College does provide some resources through faculty development funds.